-Option A - include a 1.
+, 1.
 Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure policy ++ + ++ ++ ++ Option B - no policy (No Part 2 local plan policy) - - - -
+Economic Structure Option A - include a policy - ++ + ++ ++ ++ Option B - no policy (No Part 2 local plan policy) + - - - -

-- 9.53 Option A has significant positive effects on the heritage and natural resources objectives; whilst Option B has the converse effects.
-No local plan policy also will have significant negative effects on health and biodiversity. - 9.54 Through the local plan process, it has been decided to include a policy on minimising pollution.
+9.53 Option A has significant positive effects on the heritage and natural resources objectives; whilst Option B has the converse effects.
+No local plan policy also will have significant negative effects on health and biodiversity.
+The policy has significant positive effects on the natural resources, and to a lesser extent, on the heritage objectives.
+It also has positive effects on a number of other objectives.

+9.54 Through the local plan process, it has been decided to include a policy on minimising pollution.